soulim/q/README.md

 sense to display any notification or not.
 Q isn't going to be "smart" to decide on that for you.
 It's designed to assist, but never stay on your way.

-**NOTE:** by design Q *cannot* execute any random code or run any arbitruary app or script avaiable on your machine.
+**NOTE:** by design Q *cannot* execute any random code or run any arbitrary app or script available on your machine.
 It operates only on what *you* define as possible in its configuration.

 ## Install